MiSs Rs ArT RoOm

 Day Three, Art Start

-1. Retrieve Paolozzi Relief Sculptures for Assigned Tables
+1. Retrieve Shifting Eyes Portraits for Assigned Tables

-2. Set Up Studio Area (glue sticks, scissors, cardboard, tempera paint)
+2. Set Up Studio Area (cardboard, scissors, glue sticks, tape, tempera paint)

 Lesson Activities

-1. Add color combinations (analogous, complementary, secondary) to the positive space (neck, head, shoulder) of the portrait sculptures
+1. Use color combinations (analogous, neutral, secondary) to fill in the positive space (portrait, foreground) of the moving eyes portraits

-2. Add color combinations (analogous, complementary, secondary) to the negative space (background) of the portrait sculptures
+2. Use color combinations (analogous, neutral, secondary) to fill in the negative space (background) of the moving eyes portraits

 Artist Examples